 The publishing fee for each book chapter in an edited volume is either USD 500 OR USD 700, depending on the choice of hardcover copy of the book.

-USD 700: In additon to the open access online publication, if you wish to have a hardcover copy of the book the cost is USD 700.
-The books are printed in Australia and sent via DHL to the author’s destination (only one copy to the primary author for correspendence of each chapter irrespective of the number of authors of a chapter).
+USD 700: Online plus hardcover copy of the book.
+In addition to the open access online publication and eBook, if you wish to have a hardcover copy of the book, the cost is USD 700.
+The books are printed in Australia and sent via DHL to the author’s destination (only one copy to the primary author for correspondence of each chapter irrespective of the number of authors of a chapter).
+Being non-commercial, Exon Publications does not sell books.
+Copies are printed exclusively for the authors.
+For example, if there are 10 chapters in a book, and seven authors order a copy each, only seven copies will ever be printed.

 How does our cost compare?

-The following, unedited, comment of one of the authors who has published with us is self-explanatory:
+The following, unedited, comment of an author who published with us is self-explanatory:

 It will cost at least US$1500 or even more for publishing an open access journal article (some are not even PubMed-indexed) nowadays. $700/per article, including a hardcover copy of the book, is not that expensive given its open access and PubMed-indexed.